LSalgado88/LSalgado88/README.md

 # Who Am I? 👋

 Hi!
-I’m Luis Salgado, a Graduate Student in Computer Science at Prairie View A&M University.
+I’m Luis Salgado, a Software Engineer and a Master of Science in Computer Science, graduated from PVAMU.

 ### A bit about me:
 - 🔭 I work at Texas A&M Transportation Institute, aka TTI.